binipringle/intro-to-dh/_texts/4-jekyll.md

 cd ~/Desktop
 ```

-_In our example, we'll put the site on your computer's desktop but you may want to navigate to a different directory.
-You can do this by using `cd` as you may remember from our [command line workshop](http://www.github.com/DHRI-Curriculum/command-line)._
+In our example, we'll put the site on your computer's desktop but you may want to navigate to a different directory.
+You can do this by using `cd` as you may remember from the command line session

 We will create a new Jekyll site on the desktop by writing: